RAN # and Start Time

 - If you do not have the prerequisites met for a ChE course, you will be dropped from the course.

 - For classes outside of ChE, permission to add a class without the prerequisite can only be given by the department or instructor.
-Your adviser can’t give this permission.
+Your advisor can’t give this permission.

 - You must complete Basic Program courses before taking 200+ level Engineering courses.